cristianvhdl/DPLL_SAT_solver/README.md

 The program reads a BLIF file that contains a CNF function, and determine its satisfiability by using the DPLL algorithm.
 The program is written in C++. <br />

 # Instructions
+To see detailed report, please go to /Docs.

 Execution Instruction (Windows): <br />
 1. Go to the sub-folder /DPLL/Release which contains the executable file called DPLL.exe. <br />
 2. Open the windows command shell cmd.exe, and cd to the folder contains the DPLL.exe executable file described in step 1. <br />